Updated: May 25

 Black can often feel like a 'safe' purchase, but its rarely memorable and won't help you to feel seen.

 If, like Vanessa, you have styles or colours in your wardrobe that aren't serving you, it's time to for an upgrade.

-If you'd like to talk with me about your current style situation and how I might be able to help, book in a call with me here.
+If you'd like to chat with me about your current style situation and how I might be able to help, book in a time with me here.